Broadband Commission Working Group on Digital Health

-The potential for harnessing the exponential growth in information and communications technology (ICT) to meet health challenges is evident.
-Mobile technology is the fastest adopted technology of all time: in 1991, mobile cellular penetration stood at less than 1%, compared to 99.7% in 2016 – and there will be an estimated 5.6 billion smartphones by 2020.
-Around 90% of that growth will come from low- and middle-income countries.
+The potential for harnessing digital technology to meet health challenges is evident.
+Mobile technology is the fastest adopted technology of all time, with mobile cellular penetration exploding from less than 1% in 1991, to 99.7% in 2016.
+There will be an estimated 5.6 billion smartphones by 2020, with around 90% of growth coming from low- and middle-income countries.

-Despite this promise, however, the digital health landscape today is highly fragmented, with myriad digital health solutions and applications that rarely reach scale and do not always address priority health problems.
-An essential step towards addressing fragmentation are national digital health strategies.
+Despite its potential, the digital health landscape is highly fragmented.
+The myriad of digital health solutions and applications rarely reach scale, and do not always address priority health problems or integrate into national health systems.